Dhaya1719/Blood-Cancer-Detection-Using-Hybrid-Ensemble/README.md

 ## ▶️ Usage

-Open the notebook and execute all cells.
+Launch Jupyter Notebook:

 ```bash
 jupyter notebook Blood_Cancer_Detection.ipynb
 ```

+Run all notebook cells sequentially.

+> **Note:** Download the trained models from the Google Drive link above and place them inside the `models/` folder before running inference.

 ---

+## 🎯 Project Highlights

+- Built a hybrid ensemble framework using **ResNet50, DenseNet121, and InceptionV3**.
+- Achieved **93.30% accuracy** using the **Soft Voting Ensemble**.
+- Integrated **Grad-CAM Explainable AI** for visual interpretation of predictions.
+- Implemented a **Learnable Ensemble (Meta Model)** to improve classification reliability.

+---

 ## 📜 License

-This project is developed for educational and research purposes.
+This project is intended for educational and research purposes.